-1 "Survey Report on the Financial Reserves of Social Service Agencies", 2019, Deloitte Advisory (Hong Kong) Limited. https://governance.hkcss.org.hk/node/360
+1 Website of the "Survey on Financial Reserves of Social Service Agencies" Report : https://governance.hkcss.org.hk/node/360

-This concise guide on NGO reserves is intended to help enhance NGOs' knowledge on managing reserves and identify areas where further advice or assistance that may be needed.
+This concise guide on NGO reserves is intended to help enhance NGOs' knowledge on managing reserves and identify areas where further advice or assistance may be needed.
 It is acknowledged that the relevance of this guide to NGOs may vary according to their size and maturity.
 When using this guide, due consideration must be given to the NGOs' own situation, including but not limited to their operating environment, mode of services, financial condition and governance structure, etc.